ZionDanielson/Daily-Rates-Client-Portal-Website/README.md

 # **Daily Rates Client Portal Website (Morgan Stanley)**

-ZION J. DANIELSON | Software Developer Apprentice
+ZION J. DANIELSON | Developer Apprentice

 **This GitHub repository is dedicated to the design of a Morgan Stanley Wealth Management Client Portal.
 This portal is designed for users to login and check the Daily Index Rates for companies.